 60 participants were willing to be monitored but did not want energy efficiency improvements.
 Concerns over cost were expressed by some participants, despite being offered incentives of grants to cover the cost of the work, or low-cost loans set up to be repaid out of the savings made on fuel bills.
-Others considered that the work would be too disruptive, e.g. under-floor insulation
+Others considered that the work would be too disruptive, e.g. underfloor insulation would require the lifting of laminate flooring or carpeting, while loft insulation required the loft space to be cleared.
+Several were waiting for re-housing to sheltered accommodation by the council and did not want to jeopardise their chances of being allocated a new home.
+However 11 of the 60 initiated independent energy action during the study period.